 Adjustable Bias Adjust your power tube bias for max output and sweetest tone.

-Adjustable Balanced Bias Adds a second bias pot to the Adjustable Bias circuit to evenly bias unmatched power tubes.
+Adjustable Balanced Bias Using Two Bias Pots Adds a second bias pot to evenly bias unmatched power tubes.

 High Voltage Tap Adjustable Bias Tap your center tapped power transformer to create a 50v bias tap.